The answer to What Is A Sinking Fund and your other most asked questions about sinking funds ANSWERED!

 How much should I save?

-The amount to save each month will depend on your income and what you are saving for.
+The amount to save into your sinking funds will depend on your income and what you are saving for.
 The best way to determine this number is to write down your goal amount, divide it by the number of months until you will need that money, and then you have the exact amount to save each month.

 If we wanted to spend $1000 on Christmas and we started saving in January we would compute the equation: $1000 divided by 11 = (about) $91.
 So, now we know that we need to save $91 every month to have our Christmas fully funded by December.